kumu/docs/guides/metrics.md

 * **Reach efficiency.** Reach efficiency normalizes reach by dividing it by size (number of neighbors).
 In general, elements with high reach efficiency are less connected but gain more exposure through each direct relationship.

 ### Weighted metrics
-Certain attributes also support weighting so you can include attributes like strength and frequency in the calculations.
-Betweenness, closeness and degree use connection attributes for weighting while size and reach use element attributes for weighting.
+Certain fields also support weighting so you can include fields like strength and frequency in the calculations.
+Betweenness, closeness and degree use connection fields for weighting while size and reach use element fields for weighting.

 For the metrics that allow weighting, you'll see an advanced options link once you select the metric:

 ![Weighted metrics](/images/weighted-metrics.jpg)

-You can choose any numerical attribute for the weighting, but make sure you have values saved to for the elements or connections based on which is used for the weighting.
-If you don't see the attribute you want to use listed, make sure the type for that attribute is set to numeric.
+You can choose any numerical field for the weighting, but make sure you have values saved for the elements or connections based on which is used for the weighting.
+If you don't see the field you want to use listed, make sure the type for that field is set to numeric.

 ### Saving multiple versions of a single metric

-By default, all metrics are saved to the name of the metric (betweenness calculations are saved to the "betweenness" attribute).
+By default, all metrics are saved to a field with the name of the metric (betweenness calculations are saved to the "betweenness" field).
 Each time you run the metric the previous values are overwritten.
-If you'd like to keep the previous values, rename the attribute (maybe it's "2014 betweeness" or "betweeness before") so that future saves don't overwrite the values.
+If you'd like to keep the previous values, rename the field (maybe it's "2014 betweeness" or "betweeness before") so that future saves don't overwrite the values.

 **Using metrics for a social network analysis?** Don't miss our [SNA / Network Mapping guide](/sna-network-mapping.md).